JuliaHEP/PYTHIA8.jl/docs/src/index.md

 - kinematic functions: `m`, `m2`, `dot3`, `cross3`, `cross4`, `theta`, `costheta`, `phi`, `cosphi`, `RRapPhi`, `REtaPhi`

 ## Limitations
-- Methods returning or accepting as argument a `std::map` have not wrapped (this is a current limitation of the `CxxWrap` package).
+- Methods returning or accepting as argument a `std::map` have not been wrapped since this is a current limitation of the `CxxWrap` package.

 ## Getting Started
-The the following trivial interactive session:
+Have a look at the following trivial interactive session:
 ```Julia
 julia> pythia = Pythia8.Pythia("", false)
 Pythia8.Pythia8!PythiaAllocated(Ptr{Nothing} @0x00000001200d0000)